Ledgebrook-insurtech/ledgebrook-interview-justin/README.md

 Welcome to your coding interview!
 In this challenge, you will be tasked with provisioning AWS infrastructure using Terraform.
 You will set up an ECS (Elastic Container Service) web server.

-A 1password share link will be shared with you AWS access key information
+A 1password share link will be shared with you with relevant AWS access key information

 ## AWS provider